Wembanyama chosen by Spurs as first pick in NBA draft

 "We're going to get him on the court and we're going to see him play, and we'll go from there."

+"First of all, I'm really glad he said that because I didn't like to be called a unicorn,"Wembanyama told Sports Illustrated.
+"I like it because it's just something not from this world.

+"I like being called an alien, yeah.
+It's really what I'm working to be - something unique and original."

-Brandon Miller, a 6ft 9in 20-year-old who starred at the University of Alabama, was the number two pick and went to the Charlotte Hornets.
+Brandon Miller, a 6ft 9in 20-year-old who starred at the University of Alabama, was the number two pick in the draft and went to the Charlotte Hornets.

 Scoot Henderson, who has played the last two seasons in the NBA's developmental 'G-league', was chosen by the Portland Trail Blazers as the third pick.